Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

 Welcome to **[Siopa Worldwide](insert link to deployed website)** - a one stop shop for all your favourite Irish products.
-We are dedicated to keeping you stocked up with Irish food and drinks no matter where in the world you are located!
+Siopa Worldwide is an e-commerce store, offering a range of popular Irish food and beverages.
+We are dedicated to keeping you stocked up with your favourite Irish food and drinks no matter where in the world you are located!